Where should you go in Scotland? What are the most beautiful parts?

 It has all you could want: small lochs, large lochs, wild lochs, narrow valleys, large valleys, high summits…

-The beautiful landscapes were formed by volcanic activity and shaped by glacier until 12000 years ago.
+The beautiful landscapes were formed by volcanic activity and shaped by glacier up to 12000 years ago.

 Highlights of Glencoe

-- Loch Leven is, to my opinion, the most beautiful Loch in Scotland.
+- Loch Leven in Glencoe is, in my opinion, the most beautiful Loch in Scotland.
 It is narrow enough and surrounded by very high summits.
 The main road goes on a bridge over it.
 I recommend taking the time to do a detour and drive all around.

-- And simply driving the main road A82 through Glen Coe.
-Just be careful not to be too distracted by the scenery which includes river, loch, mountains, waterfalls...
+- And simply driving the main road 182 through Glen Coe.
+Just be careful not to be too distracted by the scenery which includes river, loch, mountains, waterfalls… See the best stops among the road

 Where is the Isle of Skye?

-Skye is the largest islands in the Inner Hebrides (North West of Glasgow)
+Skye is the largest island in the Inner Hebrides (North West of Glasgow)

-Reached able by ferry from Oban or by car.
-It is a 4h drive non stop from Glasgow to the Bridge.
+Reachable by ferry from Oban or by car.
+It is a 4h drive nonstop from Glasgow to the Bridge.

 Why visit the Isle of Skye?

 No surprise here.
-The isle of Skye is considered on of the most beautiful islands in the world.
+The isle of Skye is considered one of the most beautiful islands in the world.
 And it deserves its spot as one of the top Scotland tourism destinations.

-The island as a mountainous venter and rocky slopes.
-The landscapes are quite dramatic and surprisingly varied considering it is an island.
+The island has a mountainous center and rocky slopes.
+The landscapes are quite dramatic and surprisingly varied, considering it is an island.
 Here it is all about nature.

 Highlights of the Isle of Skye